 What is it?
 Luc Lac may not sounds very Vietnamese at a glance, but it does in fact come from the name of the region’s popular meal, bò lúc lắc.
 This sautéed beef dish is inspired by the French and typically comes with a salad of cucumber, tomatoes, red onion and soy sauce.

 Why go?
 First of all, the menu is extensive, so you can indulge in all your Vietnamese foodie fantasies.
 Secondly, it’s open until midnight most nights and 4am on Fridays and Saturdays, with a cocktail menu to boot.

 What is it?
-Naomi Pomeroy offers a creative 6-Course prix-fixe menu, changing every two weeks, and an optional wine pairing.
+Naomi Pomeroy offers a creative 6-Course prix-fixe menu, changing every two weeks – so don't think you'll get bored with regular visits. for those of us with a penchant for booze, there also optional, expert wine pairing.
 However, Pomeroy breaks fine-dining customs, making you eat at a 24-seat communal table.
 Expect an expensive yet impeccable meal, but maybe leave with an unexpected friend from across the table through this truly unique experience.
 It also offer Sunday brunch without the same weighty price tag.